AtliGudm/Music-Theory-Helper/README.md

 ### Manual/Documentation coming soon!

 Next:
-- Add setting for how notes with double accidentals are displayed
+- Add setting for how notes with double accidentals are displayed.
-- Create Unit/Integration Tests
+- Create Unit/Integration Tests.
-- Start work on "The Modulator", a tool to help with modulating between keys/scales
+- Start work on "The Modulator", a tool to help with modulating between keys/scales.
+- When showing modes in search dropdown, also show the actual root scale of the mode in brackets.

 Fix:
-- Fix: how enharmonics are forced when using Piano Keyboard note input
+- Fix: how enharmonics are forced when using Piano Keyboard note input.
-- Fix how accidentals are displayed differently on different browsers/devices
+- Fix how accidentals are displayed differently on different browsers/devices.